PunchiiNadia/EarlyRoboticsCreations2023/sumo_robot/README.md

 - Gaining confidence working with real hardware
 - Strengthening problem-solving skills during emotional and time pressure
-- Discovering the early beginning of my passion for **computer vision**, sparkling by seeing sensors act like “eyes”
+- Discovering the early beginning of my passion for **computer vision**, sparking by seeing sensors act like “eyes”

 ---